 In addition to providing durable and affordable engines to a majority of racers in the Northeast, Chevrolet Performance also supports racing by sponsoring the biggest DIRTcar Sportsman Modified Series race of the year at NAPA Super DIRT Week with the Chevy Performance 75.
 During a week full of the best dirt track racing, the Sportsman race perennially stands out.
 Watch last year’s highlights for proof.

-Overall, Chevrolet Performance is an Official Sponsor of DIRTcar Racing in the Pro Late Model, Sportsman Modified, Pro Stock, Stock Car, Midwest Sportsman, and Limited Modified classes.
+Overall, Chevrolet Performance is an Official Sponsor of DIRTcar Racing in the Pro Late Model, Sportsman Modified, Pro Stock, Stock Car, UMP Sportsman, and Limited Modified classes.
 It is also heavily involved in the World Short Track Championship with the Chevrolet Performance 602 Late Models and they even give away an engine.

 PHOTO: Colin Casserley